philipparubin/HNCDI-Explain-Fundamentals-of-QC/README.md

 There are two exercises:

 1. ```grover-tutorial-<number>-exercise.ipynb``` Upload this file from within the IBM Quantum Lab.
 There are three Grover tutorials.
 Understand and implement Grover's searching algorithm.
+Created by Michael Garn, [michael.garn@stfc.ac.uk]((mailto:michael.garn@stfc.ac.uk)).

 2. ```shor-tutorial-exercise.ipynb``` Upload this file from within the IBM Quantum Lab.
 Understand and implement Shor's prime factorisation algorithm.
+Created by Dilhan Manawadu, [dilhan.manawadu@stfc.ac.uk](mailto:dilhan.manawadu@stfc.ac.uk).

 You can get this code in a few different ways, pick whichever you feel confident to do.